-&lt;sup>20"One thing" must be understood in context.
+&lt;sup>18"One thing" must be understood in context.
 Neither machine is defined to operate over a single predefined input, in which case that input could be considered to be part of the machine's state.
 Rather, what is considered a "single" automaton is invariably defined to work over a class of inputs-a class typically defined in terms of allowable configurations of tokens of the input alphabet (input token types).
-PARITY will compute the parity of arbitrary-length sequences of input tokens; ADD will produce that numeral which denotes the sum of the numbers denoted by two arbitrary sequences of 0s and 1s (separated by delimiter character '#').
-PARITY and ADD each do "one thing," that is, in the sense of computing a single function, though as always the function may be applied to multiple different arguments, and the "same result" exhibited in many different instances of its answer.
+PARITY will compute the parity of arbitrary-length sequences of input tokens; ADD will produce that numeral which denotes the sum of the numbers denoted by two arbitrary equal-length sequences of 0s and 1s.
+PARITY and ADD each do "one thing," that is, in the sense of computing a single function, though as always the function may be applied to multiple different arguments, and the "same result" exhibited in many different instances of its

-machines that could be programmed to do a variety of tasks.
+The innovation that spurred computer science on to greatness was the development of general-purpose computers-machines that could be programmed to do a variety of tasks.
 The earliest versions were controlled by hardware (plug-ins, special wiring, punched cards reminiscent of Jacquard looms, etc.), but the real innovation took place with what are called "stored-program" computers, in which what controlled the machine was stored in memory.